-Audio Technica might just be one of the most influential brands in the headphones industry, and today we’ve taken a gander at their ATH E-40 in-ear headphones.
+Audio Technica might just be one of the most influential brands in the headphones industry, and today we’ve taken a gander at the Audio Technica ATH-E40 in-ear headphones.
 They’re formidable in all aspects, which is only to be expected from such a huge brand, but they surely don’t look like much at first sight.
 Let’s see if they’re actually worth the money.

 - Phenomenal treble section